gretaja/pyvisdmc/doc/components.md

 ## **`eref` Plot Component (eref.py)**

 **What it does:**
-Generates a line plot of the reference energy of the ensemble over the given time range, and calculates the zero-point energy (ZPE) based on user-specified start and stop timesteps.
-This plot provides insight into the energy convergence behavior of the DMC simulation.
+Generates a line plot of the average energy of the ensemble over the given time range and calculates the zero-point energy (ZPE) based on user-specified start and stop timesteps.
+This is a quick way to understand the energy convergence behavior of the DMC simulation.

 **Inputs:**